goktug16/Opcode-Language-Processing/README.md

     <li><strong>Open and Run Notebooks:</strong> Users can open the desired IPython Notebook file and execute the code cells as needed.</li>
 </ol>

-<p>By following these steps, users can easily set up an Anaconda environment and install Jupyter Lab for running the project's code.</p>

 <h2>Usage</h2>

 <p>The project is designed to be easy to install and use, requiring only Jupyter Lab as the main environment.
 To get started, follow these simple steps:</p>